Developer Docs

 SDK-style examples

-These examples call the core Decision API directly.
+These compact examples show the legacy AI-assisted call shape.
+Use the Rulebook v1 quickstart above when the verdict must be deterministic and binding.
 Reference applications use the same decision record pattern when source-backed evidence is needed.

 Node